As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

 - In "The Friendship Algorithm", Sheldon is at a bookstore looking for a book about making friends when he strikes up a conversation with a little girl.
 They get along, with Sheldon offering to take her to a zoo before Leonard drags him away because of how bad it looks.
-It's set up as a gag and it works as one, but it also fits here because we (the audience) know, for all his quirks and annoying habits, would never do something like that to her and she was probably relatively safe with him.
+It's set up as a gag and it works as one, but it also fits here because we (the audience) know that, for all his quirks and annoying habits, Sheldon would never do something like that to her and she would probably be relatively safe with him.
 Child abduction and abuse are horrible, it's just people have to assume the worst even from someone who wouldn't even have a sexual encounter with a willing woman his age (Amy, Season 5).
-The absolute worse part: Sheldon was trying to learn how to make friends and that girl probably would've been a close friend (It's Sheldon, would it have been weirder than half the stuff he does?)
+The absolute worst part: Sheldon was trying to learn how to make friends and that girl probably would've become a close friend (It's Sheldon, would it have been weirder than half the stuff he does?)

 Penny: Wait, you've never been to a sleepover?

 Amy: No, unless you count the time I had influenza and shared a hospital room with a little Vietnamese girl...
 She didn't make it through the night, but up till then it was kinda fun.